noahvarghese/OWD/content/blog/door-hardware-levers-vs-door-knobs.md

 ---
 title: "Door Hardware: Levers Vs. Door Knobs"
 date: 2019-06-01T19:53:00.417Z
+descNoHMTL: >-
+  When it comes to choosing doors for your home, many homeowners focus on aesthetic features and materials.
+While those are important considerations, choosing your hardware is also essential.<br /><br />

+  While door knobs have been a popular option for decades, we encourage our customers to purchase levers as we expect changes to building code to be rolled out across the country.
+Recently, British Columbia has begun to ban door knobs from residences and we expect to see more of these bans throughout the country and in Ontario.
+Here’s why you should consider levers for your doors:
 description: >+
   When it comes to choosing <a
   href="https://oakvillewd.com/doors"><strong>doors</strong></a> for your home,